gaurav1780/sampleAssignmentsCOMP125/terry/assignment-ideas.md

 ## Grading System (Assignment 1/2)

 A gradebook system intended to keep track of students overall mark of the unit out of 100.
-Assignments are markked out of X but are contribute to Y out of the 100 in the unit.
-The system is intended to convert the assignment mark to the unit mark and ensure all the assignment marks add up to 100.
+Assignments are marked out of X but are contribute to Y out of the 100 in the unit.
+The system is intended to convert the assignment mark to the unit mark and ensure that the assignment mark adds up too 100 in total.

 ## Travelling tourist system (Assignment 2)

 Scenario: Bob is going on a holiday and has chosen the places that he wants to visit.
 He has many things that he would like to do, however for each place that he will visit, he can only stay there for a limited amount of time, therefore he listed the things he wanted to do, along with their priority in his list and have now approach you asking for help.
-Bob would like a list that contains all the things that he should do for each place that he is visiting, according to the time restriction and priorites that Bob has given.
+Bob would like a list that contains all the things that he should do for each place that he is visiting, according to the time restriction and priorites that he has given.
 Your task is to implement a system according to Bob requirements.

 ## Bill management and purchases (Assignment 2)